Box jellyfish

-Box jellyfish (class Cubozoa) are cnidarian invertebrates distinguished by their box-like (i.e., cube-shaped) body.
+Box jellyfish (class Cubozoa) are cnidarian animals distinguished by their box-like (i.e., cube-shaped) body.
 Some species of box jellyfish produce potent venom delivered by contact with their tentacles.
 Stings from some species, including Chironex fleckeri, Carukia barnesi, Malo kingi, and a few others, are extremely painful and often fatal to humans.
 Some species like the Carybdea murrayana produce a painful sting but are not fatal to humans.

 Taxonomy and systematics

 Historically, cubozoans were classified as an order of Scyphozoa until 1973, when they were put in their own class due to their unique biological cycle (lack of strobilation) and morphology.

 At least 51 species of box jellyfish were known as of 2018.
 These are grouped into two orders and eight families.
 A few new species have since been described, and it is likely that additional undescribed species remain.

-Cubozoa represents the smallest cnidarian class with approximately 50 species.